po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/04-Stu_Handlebars-Expressions/README.md

 * It's done when the route is properly configured to retreive and return food item descriptions.

-* It's done when the view displays descriptions for the cooresponding food item.
+* It's done when the view displays descriptions for the corresponding food item.

 @TODO IF APPLICABLE, INCLUDE A DESIGN MOCKUP